Skip to Content

 Basilica of San Marco

 If you’re looking for macabre unusual things to do in Florence, look no further than the mummified relic of St. Antoninus.
-This ancient religious artifact is said to contain the remains of the 15th-century archbishop of Florence, who was known for his piety and philanthropy during his lifetime.
-The relic is housed in a small chapel in the Basilica of San Marco, where visitors can see the remarkably well-preserved body of St. Antoninus on display.
-It’s a unique opportunity to get up close and personal with history, and to contemplate the mysteries of life and death.
+This ancient religious artifact is said to contain the remains of the 15th-century archbishop of Florence.
+You can find the relic in a small chapel in the Basilica of San Marco, where visitors can see the remarkably well-preserved body on display.

 See The Beautiful Funerary Art Of Cimitero delle Porte Sante